leethomason/OpenSaber/readme.md

 - Genesis Custom Sabers Shop Secrets: https://www.youtube.com/playlist?list=PLBZx-DMVqx7druzwlBkXoZZhd30_0LXNS Lots of good info on wiring and techniques.
-- "So you want to build a lED saber?"
+- "So you want to build a LED saber?"
 Different design than Open Saber, but still a nice overview: http://forums.thecustomsabershop.com/showthread.php?2025-Step-2-I-have-decided-to-make-a-LED-saber